gospelgraceforhaiti/contact-form-backend/README.md

 8. Add a secret `npx wrangler secret put MAILGUN_KEY`.
 The value will be your API sending key for mailgun.
 9. Add another secret `npx wrangler secret put RECAPTCHA_TOKEN`.
 The value will be your ReCaptcha domain secret.
 10. Deploy the worker and copy the deployed url.
-11. Set the deployed url as a domain on your ReCaptcha site.

 # Usage